shreyanshhub/transformers_shreyy/README.md

   - I trained a model for multilingual machine translation.
     - Translates english to hindi and telugu.
     - change: single encoder & decoder embedding layer since I used a single tokenizer.
-    - for the code and results check: [shreydan/multilingual-translation](https://github.com/shreydan/multilingual-translation)

 - **BERT - MLM**
   - for process of masked language modeling, check [masked-language-modeling.ipynb](./BERT-MLM/masked-language-modeling.ipynb)
   - model [implementation](./BERT-MLM/model.py)
   - simplification: for pre-training no use of [CLS] & [SEP] tokens since I only built the model for masked language modeling and not for next sentence prediction.
-  - I trained an entire model on the wikipedia dataset, more info in [shreydan/masked-language-modeling](https://github.com/shreydan/masked-language-modeling) repo.
+  - I trained an entire model on the wikipedia dataset
   - once, pretrained the MLM head can be replaced with any other downstream task head.

 - **ViT MAE**